-- a) Source (資源限制) the source of evidence must be considered authoritative by IRG validated by past literature and IRG experts.
-IRG has the right to reject characters from questionable sources. - b) Multiple Sources (多源證據) Supply character use evidence from multiple independence sources.
+- a) Original Source (證據源限制): The source of evidence must be considered authoritative by IRG, as validated by past literature and IRG experts.
+IRG has the right to reject characters from questionable sources. - b) Multiple Sources (多源證據): Supply character use evidence from multiple independence sources.
 IRG has the right to reject characters with evidence of use from only a single source, especially if the source is not considered authoritative by IRG. - c) Semantics (字理考證): Supply sufficient evidence on the meaning and phonetics.
-Supply of other information on its origin and evolution would be very helpful. - d) Context (上下文信息): Sufficient context in text to decipher the semantic meaning of the character. - e) Modern Use (現代需求限制) characters must be justified for modern use.
-Examples of modern use evidence include governmental need, scientific use, digitization projects, working systems of significance accepted by IRG.
+Supply of other information on its origin and evolution would be very helpful. - d) Context (上下文信息): Sufficient context in text to decipher the semantic meaning of the character. - e) Usage (需求限制): The use of characters must be for justifiable public interest.
+Examples of public use include evidence of: governmental needs; scientific use; digitization projects for public use; and working systems of significance as accepted by IRG.